Managing Migrations

 To remove a rule, select the rule's checkbox and click Remove, or select the Remove action from the actions list.

 To add or edit rules, click Add Objects.
-See Selecting Objects for Migration for information about configuring selected objects.
+See Selecting objects for Oracle Migration for information about configuring selected objects.

 Moving a Migration